-Whether it be producing feature films and documentaries, TV or multi-platform drama for worldwide audiences, Wise Goat Productions partners with people in the industry who are passionate about working on the craft, dare to be different, work with integrity and strive to make a positive difference, one life at a time.
+Whether it be producing feature films, TV or multi-platform drama for worldwide audiences, Wise Goat Productions partners with people in the industry who are passionate about working on the craft, dare to be different, work with integrity and strive to make a positive difference, one life at a time.

 Wise Goat Productions operates with three hearts: that of the companion, which is a loving heart characterized by friendship, cooperation and inspiration; that of the guide, which is a patient heart characterized by exploration, empowerment and self-evolvement; and that of the guardian, which is a fierce heart characterized by integrity, courage and justice.

 Wise Goat Productions is a member of Screen Producers Australia.

 Having grown up in Darwin and worked in many third world countries as an Optometrist and Educator, Tsu Shan has always been passionate about women’s well-being and minority groups.
 She was Young Territorian of the Year and semi-Finalist for Young Australian of Year in Community Service.
 With 3 young children, she founded Yin Health, an integrative health centre for women and in 2013, she was awarded Sunshine Coast’s Outstanding Business Woman of the Year and 2014 was a QLD Telstra Business Award Finalist.

 Later, Tsu Shan drew awareness to issues that matter through telling provoking stories as an actor, writer and producer.
 Founder of Wise Goat Productions, she originally trained at the National Institute of Dramatic Art (NIDA) and was selected as one of Screen Producer’s Australia’s “Ones to Watch” in 2018.
 Tsu Shan holds Graduate Certificates in University Learning and Teaching and Creative Producing at AFTRS and a Master of Public Health.